yellowmessenger/documentation/docs/platform_concepts/appConfiguration/genesys-cloud-livechat.md

    ![](https://i.imgur.com/MVIHayp.png)

-4. Go to **People** and click the ellipsis button next beside the name of the individual for whom the role was created.
+4. Go to **People** and click the ellipsis button beside the name of the individual for whom the role was created.
 Click **Edit Person**.

    ![](https://i.imgur.com/2W0d2by.png)